fossunited/monschool-website/README.md

 [Mon School]: (https://mon.school/).

+NOTE: This repository is no longer used to submit changes to mon.school.
+Please use the web interface on https://mon.school/ make updates to the courses.

 ## Setup

 To make it easier to author courses, [Material for MkDocs][mkdocs] is used to serve the website as HTML.
 Even though there will be differences the layout of this and the final website, this is a convenient interface to author courses for [Mon School][].